NepoOwen/maploader/readme.md

 A native Windows **embedded** DLL manual-mapping injector written in C++.

-`Injector` loads a DLL into a running target process entirely from memory - without writing the payload to disk and without registering it with the OS loader.
+`Maploader` loads a DLL into a running target process entirely from memory - without writing the payload to disk and without registering it with the OS loader.
 The target DLL is **embedded** (base64-encoded) directly into the executable at build time.

 This project exists **for testing and educational purposes**: it injects an arbitrary DLL into a target process entirely in memory.
 The build is currently configured to target **Notepad.exe** as a convenience demo, but the same technique applies to any process you own or have permission to test.